joern-daudert/aam-bootcamp/destinations/ex3.md

 Example: **segment=homepage**

-If we want to use them we would need to enable Serialize within the Cookie setup.
+If we want to use umlauts we would need to enable Serialize within the Cookie setup.
 The start date should be today.

 ![Destionations](./images/test2.png)